tnicolaysen-aqua/tethys/docs/tutorials/key_concepts/advanced.rst

             return App.render(request, 'assign_hydrograph.html', context)

 d.
-Update header buttons and navigation
+Update the header buttons and navigation items in ``base.html`` to account for the new page.

     .. code-block:: html+django
         :emphasize-lines: 5, 16-18